-The 1914 Challenge Cup final was Hull’s fourth final appearance and after three close defeats, the clubs first win in the eighteenth year of the competition.
+The 1914 Challenge Cup final was Hull’s fourth final appearance and after three close defeats, the clubs first win in the eighteenth year of the competitions existence.

-It’s a team and an era, sadly due to the fact that it was so long ago, that doesn’t get talked about much, but it was arguably one of Hull FC’s greatest ever sides, featuring all-time greats such as Jack Harrison, Alfred Francis, and the clubs only Rugby League Hall of Fame member, the legendary Billy Batten.
+It’s a team and an era, sadly due to the fact that it was a few generations ago, that doesn’t get talked about much, but it was arguably one of Hull FC’s greatest ever sides, featuring all-time greats such as Jack Harrison, Alfred Francis, and the clubs one and only Rugby League Hall of Fame member, the legendary Billy Batten.

 Established as a powerhouse of early Northern Football Union after the breakaway from their southern counterparts, Hull and final participation were common, but cold feet were also apparent on the big stage.
 This time though was different.
 Hull defeated Wakefield Trinity 6-0 for their first taste of Rugby League’s most prestigious competition, in fact their first ever taste of major silverware, with Harrison and Francis scoring the tries that day.

 Batten of course was a key feature in the side, and played his part in the final at Halifax’s historic Thrum Hall ground.
 The Athletic News stated after the game, “In the daring raids of Hull in the second half it was Batten who, with the ball under his arm, ploughed through the ranks of the defenders and left beaten opponents in his triumphal course.
 His courage and determination without doubt inspired his colleagues to rally round in the closing stages of the game.”